Mac Lineup

 Related article: Mac Studio

-The Mac Studio was introduced in March 2022 event.
+The Mac Studio was updated in WWDC ‘23.
 It is a beefed up version of the Mac Mini targeted at professionals and people who wanted an extra punch that the Mac Mini is unable to provide.
-It is one of the first Mac that featured the M1 Ultra.
-Despite the foot print of a Mac Mini and a volume of two half Mac Mini stacked, it is a very powerful machine for those who need it.
+It is top-of-line Mac which features the M2 Ultra, the most powerful Apple Silicon yet.

 Ports They don’t play around with this one.
 10GB ethernet port is standard, HDMI 2.0 (4K60), 4x ThunderBolt 4 ports (each can provide up to 40GB/s transfer rate), 2x USB-A port for legacy stuff, powered headphone jack.
 On the front, you have 2x USB-C port (it would be 2x ThunderBolt 4 if you opt for the M1 Ultra) and SDHC port.